linnienaryshkin/langchain/aws/exam.md

   - R-squared
 - Confusion matrix | evaluate the performance of classification models by displaying the number of true positives, true negatives, false positives, and false negatives
 - Correlation matrix | measures the statistical correlation between different variables or features in a dataset, typically used to understand the relationships between continuous variables
-- ROUGE-N (Recall-Oriented Understudy for Gisting Evaluation) | evaluate the quality of the generated text by comparing it to the reference text for n-grams
+- ROUGE-N (Recall-Oriented Understudy for Gisting Evaluation) | text generation/summarization quality via n-gram overlap with reference
-- BERTScore | evaluate the quality of the generated text by comparing it to the reference text
+- BERTScore | text generation quality using contextual similarity
-- Perplexity | probability of a model to generate a given sequence of words
+- Perplexity | language-model quality metric; lower is better
-- BLEU (Bilingual Evaluation Understudy) | evaluate the quality of text that has been machine-translated by comparing it with one or more reference translations
+- BLEU (Bilingual Evaluation Understudy) | machine translation quality vs reference(s)

 ## Data Preparation and Training